ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
-Passionate and detail-oriented car enthusiast with a strong work ethic.
-Committed to delivering exceptional service and upholding the highest standards of cleanliness and quality.
+Passionate and detail-oriented car enthusiast with a strong work ethic, committed to delivering exceptional service, and upholding the highest standards of cleanliness and quality.
 Possesses meticulous attention to detail, effective problem-solving, and multitasking skills.
 Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
-Holds a valid Class 5 driver's license with a clean record and is proficient in driving both automatic and manual transmission vehicles with confidence and expertise.
+Holds a valid Class 5 driver's license with a clean record and  proficient in driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education